Mat2Stencil: A Modular Matrix-Based DSL for Explicit and Implicit Matrix-Free PDE Solvers on Structured Grid: Discussion

 \section{Discussion}

-Our core design, \SLSR, is inspired by the spirit of abstract data type (ADT) in object-oriented programming.
-Nevertheless, simply applying ADT to sparse matrices yields suboptimal performance: without separating the two stages, the result matrix-free program cannot be efficient due to the complex control flow it will introduce.
-The staging design and its dedicated optimizations are critical to building an efficient matrix-free solver.
+While \SYS has proposed a set of optimizations for the Seidel-style stencils involved in implicit solvers, the optimizations for conventional Jacobi-style stencils are left behind.
+It thus leaves huge potential on such optimizations, such as temporal blocking (when possible, it is sometimes forbidden by backward iterations), cache-aware tiling, etc. Applying such techniques to Seidel-style stencils is a challenging problem left to be solved.

-While this paper primarily targets the representation of solving differential equations on structured grids, the generated code from \SLSR programs still has large performance potential.
-More automatic optimizations are possible by applying more schedules but are out of this paper's scope and will require future work.
+Other than multithreading on CPUs, the latest advancement in accelerators, especially GPGPUs (general-purpose graphics processing units), has gained more and more attention.
+The SewTh does not fit into their programming model, which does not allow arbitrary inter-block synchronization.
+Algorithmic adjustments are essential as a result, involving techniques like multi-color reordering; incorporating such changes, new compilation techniques need to be developed to automatically parallelize Seidel-style stencils to make them efficiently run on GPGPUs.
 Automatic distributed code generation is also possible through polyhedral methods analyzing loop-carried dependences, which has been explored previously \cite{tiramisu}.

-Though our current abstraction focuses on Cartesian grids, other types, e.g., star-shaped or hexagonal ones, can be supported with \SLSR as long as they can be expressed through acyclic control flows in the generator function.
-However, the basic matrices choice and definition should be reconsidered with such grids.
-Speaking even further, semi-structured grids such as block-structured grids might also benefit from our method by combining the unstructured matrix-based representation at the coarse level and our \SLSR representation for the finer grids, requiring more programming optimization designs.
+Though our current abstraction focuses on Cartesian grids, other types, e.g., star-shaped or hexagonal ones, are possible to be supported with reconsidered predefined matrices.
+Speaking even further, semi-structured grids such as block-structured grids might also benefit from our method by combining the unstructured matrix-based representation at the coarse level and our sparse matrix representation for the finer grids, requiring more programming optimization designs.
+Besides, our cases only cover the Finite Difference method solvers and new matrices would be required to address Finite Volume and Finite Elements methods.